Saddam's Mid-Range "Sniper" Rifle: The Tabuk Sniper

 What is the Tabuk Sniper rifle?

-What caliber is the Tabuk Sniper rifle?
+What are the key technical specifications of the Tabuk Sniper rifle?

 Related News